eVocaTiv/ZentorsUI/README.md

 ## About Zentors
 Zentors is a mentoring platform startup helping students connect with seniors all around the world for their higher education guidance.
-It was started by students of Stanford University, California
+It was started by students of Stanford University, California.

 ## ZentorsUI
 The front-end starter code for Zentors.
 I voluteered to work on this project as the UX designer & Software Developer in addition to supervising the tech architecture of the  new website.